 Treatment of Thyroid Dysfunction

-To restore your thyroid, we might offer a nutritional counseling and prescribe you a treatment consisting of herbal supplements, nutritional vitamins and minerals, bioidentical hormones and other medical treatment options available.
-In our practice we use an individual approach to help restore the thyroid function of our patients.
+To treat your thyroid, we might offer a nutritional counseling and prescribe you a thyroid dysfunction treatment consisting of herbal supplements, nutritional vitamins and minerals, bioidentical hormones and other medical treatment options available.
+In our practice we use an individual approach to help treat the thyroid function of our patients.

 We also recommend testing and treating underlying adrenal fatigue while treating thyroid dysfunction.
 Thyroid medication causes an increase in metabolism and places an increased demand on adrenal function and cortisol production.

-What can I do to help to heal my thyroid?
+What can I do to help to treat my thyroid?

-First, it is important to modify your diet and lifestyle to decrease your stress levels and to provide your body with enough support to heal itself.
+Thyroid disease treatment starts with changes to your diet and lifestyle to decrease your stress levels and to provide your body with enough support to heal itself.
 Some foods affect thyroid gland function and should be restricted from your diet.

 Cruciferous vegetables such as broccoli, cauliflower, cabbage, mustard, and kale are considered goitrogenic, which means they might interfere with thyroid hormone production.
 Other products on the list are soy isoflavones, millet, strawberries, spinach, and peaches.